NLCR/ansible-setserv/README.md

 Role Name
 =========

-This is role for installing secured protocol on apache.
+This is role for installing secured protocol on apache/nginx.
+A lot work todo, pls firstly commentaries for advancement of the project.

 Requirements
 ------------